OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 ..
 TBD: Add menu graphic to this uDig Quickstart

 #.
-Choose Mapbender  > Mapbender from the start menu
+Choose  :menuselection:`Mapbender` from the start menu
 #.
 The application will take a few moments to start up

 ..
 Writing Tip: